helo9/StructuredMeshing.jl/README.md

 ![](examples/simpledef.png)

-The returned `BlockLink` named `block1` can again be used to extrude its boundaries.
+The returned `BlockLink` named `block1` can again be used to extrude its boundaries and build more complex meshes.
 We stop here and create an mesh:

 ```julia
 mesh1 = mesh(meshdef)